 Moving Bedding & Food to One Floor

 This is a great tip if you live in a multi-story home.
 If you can avoid having the food on a separate floor from your dogs living area than you will save the dog painful trips up an down the stairs.
 Older dogs with hip issues have overall mobility problems and stairs are exceptionally difficult for them.
 Small things live rearranging where the dog's food and crate are can be very helpful in improving your dogs quality of life by reducing stressful things.

 Don’t Forget to Keep Your Dog’s Teeth Clean

 Poor oral hygiene for your dog is directly linked to an increased risk of developing liver abscesses, heart valve problems, sepsis, and so much more.
-All it takes is a dental cleaning with your veterinarian every once in awhile to really make a difference.
-Their are some great chewies like the Denta Pup that also help remove plaque from teeth.
+All it takes is a dental cleaning with your veterinarian once a year to really make a difference.
+There are some great chewies like the Denta Pup that also help remove plaque from teeth.